Physical and human processes affecting water quality of rivers, groundwater and wetlands.

 - Arts and Music, Science

-- A background introductory paper to earth science is strongly recommended.
+- No prior experience is required, however, a 100-level background introductory paper to earth science is beneficial.

 - More information link

 - Course Coordinator: Dr Sarah Mager

 - Paper Structure